 Second Battle of Bull Run

 The two armies met on August 28, 1862, near Manassas, Virginia, on the site of the Confederate victory at the First Battle of Bull Run, a year earlier.
 The Second Battle of Bull Run produced similar results.

 On August 29, Pope launched a series of assaults against Jackson’s position that the Confederates repulsed with heavy casualties on both sides.
 On August 30, Pope renewed his attacks, unaware that General James Longstreet‘s division had arrived the previous day and fortified Jackson’s right flank.
 Following a failed attack by Major General Fitz John Porter‘s division, which Pope directly ordered, Longstreet launched a counterattack that crushed Pope’s army.

 Charges Against Fitz John Porter

 Following the Union loss, Pope scrambled to escape blame for the debacle by accusing Porter of failing to follow orders to engage Jackson on August 29.
 Officials later court-martialed Porter, finding him guilty of the charges Pope leveled against him and dismissing the disgraced officer from the army for his performance at Second Bull Run.
-In 1879, a special commission, appointed by President Rutherford B. Hayes to review the results of the court martial, exonerated Porter of all charges.
+In 1879, a special commission appointed by President Rutherford B. Hayes reviewed the results of the court-martial and exonerated Porter of all charges.